 Make sure to stay positive as you will find something eventually

 - Internships.
 Be careful with internships in Spain.
 Really make sure you research them beforehand and check that the pay will be enough to live on.
 Spain’s economy is in such disarray, that often there are offers of internships which are normal jobs which you don’t get paid for.
-You have been warned, here are some useful sites to look for internships are: erasmusintern.org/ or check out our internship platform.
+You have been warned.
+Here are some useful sites to look for internships: Erasmusintern or check out the bab.la internship platform.